srig-connectors/Connectors-SaaS-accounts-configuration/Google/README.md

 # Configuring Google OAuth account in webMethods.io Integration Workflow <br/>

+## Summary:

-This tutorial describes configuring an OAuth account to google pubsub in webMethods.io Workflow<br/>
+This article describes configuring an OAuth account to google pubsub in webMethods.io Workflow<br/>

+## Pre-requisites:
+•	User needs to have a Google account<br/>
+•	Working webMethods.io Integration tenant<br/>

+## Contents:

+Section 1: Configure a Google OAuth <br/>
+Section 2: Setting up a Google OAuth account in webMethods.io Integration tenant<br/>

-# Setting up Google OAuth 2.0<br/>
+### Setting up Google OAuth 2.0<br/>

 1. Login to [Google Console](https://console.cloud.google.com) with the username and password<br/>

 2. From the projects list, select a project from the dropdown or create a new one if required<br/>

 ![Google PubSub](images/21.png)<br/>